Here’s a little bit of our time in California….

 A nice big bowl of comfort food was in order for tonight and loco moco is definitely that.
 If you’ve never had it before, you should give it a shot.
 It’s quick and satisfying.
 The kids will gobble it right up too.
 It was created for the hungry surfers on the island of Hawaii and is now sold in roadside stands and restaurants all over the islands.
 It’s typically eaten for breakfast, but tonight, it was dinner.

-A quick and satisfying bowl of rice, hamburger patty, fried egg and topped with homemade teriyaki sauce and brown gravy.
+A quick Loco Moco recipe that is a satisfying bowl of rice, hamburger patty, fried egg and topped with homemade teriyaki sauce and brown gravy.
 It may not be beautiful, but it's Heaven in a bowl.

 - 4 cups water